 Southeast Fisheries Science Center Facilities

 Facilities that are home to our science programs throughout the southeast region.
-We also have researchers, port agents, fisheries observers and other staff stationed throughout the region.
+We also have researchers, port agents, fisheries observers, and other staff stationed throughout the region.

-NOAA’s Beaufort Laboratory was founded in 1899 as part of the United States Fish Commission.
+NOAA’s Beaufort facility was founded in 1899 as part of the United States Fish Commission.
 It is the second oldest federal marine laboratory, after Woods Hole.
 The site was recognized as important for marine science research as early as the 1850’s.
 Of the seven sea turtle species recognized worldwide, North Carolina provides foraging, overwintering, reproductive, and/or migratory habitat for four of these, with a fifth species occasionally visiting.
 The biodiversity of marine mammals, 34 species from nine families, is higher than reported for other regions and ranges from tropical delphinids to pagophilic seals, estuarine resident bottlenose dolphins to migratory humpback and right whales.

 The first continuous marine science program was established by Johns Hopkins University in 1880, using a building in the town of Beaufort, North Carolina.
 The U.S. Commission of Fish and Fisheries, one of NOAA’s predecessor agencies, similarly established a lab in downtown Beaufort until Pivers Island was purchased for $400 in 1901.
 Construction of permanent facilities on the island started later the same year.
 The facility is operated by NOAA’s National Ocean Service and houses other NOAA staff including those from the science center.